What is a “Section 341 First Meeting of Creditors”?

 A 341 meeting usually occurs within about 30 days of filing bankruptcy.
 The Bankruptcy Code says only that it must occur “within a reasonable time after” the case is filed.
 11 USC § 341.
 Presently, Chapter 7 341 Meetings are held on Wednesday mornings.
 Chapter 13 341 Meetings are held on Monday afternoons and Tuesday mornings.

 For cases filed in and around Vancouver/Clark County/Southwest Washington, the 341 Meeting is held at the Vancouver Federal Building (green box below), 500 W 12th, 2nd Floor, Vancouver, Washington.
 The Vancouver Federal Building is right across the street from the Clark County Courthouse (at 12th and Franklin).
 341 Meetings are held on the second floor.
+[UPDATE: Presently, due to COVID health concerns, 341 Meetings are currently conducted by telephone and not by in-person meetings.]

 What to Bring